tide-foundation/Tide-h4x2-2/README.md

-# The Tide H4X.2 challenge
+# The Tide H4X.2 challenge - Zero Knowledge Authentication
 The [H4X.2 challenge](http://h4x2.tide.org) is a showcase of the Tide Protocol's novel user authentication and digital protection technology, inviting the online community to learn, contribute and engage with Tide in the development of the protocol.
 It also encourages participants to identify and report security flaws, improvements or fixes via a bounty offer.

 This challenge is the second series of the community-engagement program by the [Tide Foundation](https://tide.org) with a specific focus on Tide's next-generation technology: A new technology that grants access using keys **NOBODY** holds.
 Not even Tide!
 In this series, the challenge will change and evolve according to the community engagement, and will gradually introduce additional facets of the technology.